 AgileData Way of Working

-An agile way of working leverages widely used agile approaches to describe good practices and processes for recurring team problems using a common language
+An AgileData Way of Working (WoW) leverages widely used agile, product and data patterns to describe good principles, policies, practices and processes for recurring data problems using a common language

 - represent proven solutions to common problems;